mendhak/waveshare-epaper-display/README.md

 This will cause the script to run every minute, and write the output as well as errors to the run.log file.

+## Adding custom data

+Optionally, it's possible to add your own custom data to the screen.
+For example this could be API calls, data from Home Assistant, PiHole stats, or something external.

+Rename `screen-custom-get.py.sample` to `screen-custom-get.py`.
+Do your custom code, and set the value of `custom_value_1` to the value you want to display.
+Run `./run.sh` and it'll appear on screen.

+Next, modify `screen-custom.svg` and change the various x, y, font size values to adjust its appearance and position.
+You can add more values by adding more SVG elements for custom_value_2, custom_value_3, and so on, and set its value in the `output_dict` in `screen-custom.get.py`.

 ## Troubleshooting